-Atlas Corp. is a leading global asset management company, VISION differentiated by its position as a best-in-class owner and Lead the Industry: We strive to be the leading operator with a focus on deploying capital to create sustainable independent maritime asset owner and operator, creating shareholder value.
-Atlas brings together an experienced value through all market cycles and delivering sustainable asset management team with deep operational expertise growth. and capital allocation experience.
-We target long-term, MISSION risk-adjusted returns across high quality infrastructure assets in maritime, energy, and other infrastructure verticals.
-Grow with Quality: We grow our position as the leading Our two main portfolio companies, Seaspan Corporation and independent maritime asset owner and operator, by APR Energy are unique, industry leading operations in their providing operational excellence through Safe, Reliable, respective sectors. and Economical services to our customers.
+Atlas Corp. is a leading global asset management company, differentiated by its position as a best-in-class owner and $operator with a focus on deploying capital to {\it create sustainable}$ shareholder value.
+Atlas brings together an experienced asset management team with deep operational expertise and capital allocation experience.
+We target long-term, risk-adjusted returns across high quality infrastructure assets in maritime, energy, and other infrastructure verticals.
+Our two main portfolio companies, Seaspan Corporation and APR Energy are unique, industry leading operations in their respective sectors.